CalfO/number_to_word/README.md

     number-to-word <NUMBER> =>  Convert the input <NUMBER> into his equivalent string

 ## Limit
-At the moment the numbers handled by this project are on the following range
+At the moment numbers handled by this project are on the following range
 0  <= NUMBER < 10000

+## What next
+- improve the range of input number to number between 10000 and 1000000
+- internationalization
+- reverse convertion (words to numbers)
+- alternative convertion (with `and` words and `-` like `one hundred and twenty-two`)